Cultivating Underrepresented Students in Philosophy

 —Department of Philosophy at Penn State—

-We are closely monitoring federal, state, and university guidelines to determine whether we can host students on campus this summer.
+We are closely monitoring federal, state, and university guidelines to determine the structure of our program during the fall.
 We are committed to providing resources for students as best we can, and will be updating this website with more information as we receive it.

 What is CUSP?